Light-Labs/ryder-bridge/README.md

 ## Ryder Bridge Spec

 > **NOTE:** This spec itself is a work in progress — additions or refinements are more than welcome.
-Get in touch on the Ryder Discord, or open a new issue so we can discuss!
+[Join the discussion here](https://github.com/Light-Labs/ryder-bridge/issues/11) or get in touch on the [Ryder Discord]!

 - Features / Capabilities
   - **Now:** expose the API through HTTP with WebSocket on chosen port